Watching Three People Share a £250,000 Burger Is Surprisingly Boring

-As the world’s population hurtles toward an estimated 9 billion by 2050, global food shortages are becoming a very real problem.
+As the world’s population hurtles towards an estimated nine billion by 2050, global food shortages are becoming a very real problem.
 In no sector is this more apparent than the meat industry.
-The UN's Food and Agricultural Organization estimates that around 70 percent of all agricultural land on Earth is currently used for meat production.
-It also predicts the demand for meat will increase by more than two thirds in the next 40 years as the middle classes grow in newly industrialized countries in Asia and South America.
+The UN's Food and Agricultural Organisation estimates that around 70 percent of all agricultural land on Earth is currently used for meat production.
+It also predicts the demand for meat will increase by more than two thirds in the next 40 years as the middle classes grow in newly industrialised countries in Asia and South America.

-Aside from awful humanitarian and animal cruelty issues, the meat industry is thought to have a significant effect on global warming since belching, farting livestock produce huge quantities of methane—a greenhouse gas 33 times more powerful than carbon dioxide.
+Aside from awful humanitarian and animal cruelty issues, the meat industry is thought to have a significant effect on global warming as belching, farting livestock produce huge quantities of methane – a greenhouse gas 33 times more powerful than carbon dioxide.
 It’s obvious that the meat industry as we know it is unsustainable, but for the vast majority of us the prospect of turning vegetarian is pretty grim.
-Vegetables aren’t filling, Tofurkey tastes like wet Band-Aids, and the prospect of mass-farming insects to squish into Boca burgers makes me want to sew up my mouth and anus.
+Vegetables aren’t filling, Quorn tastes like soil and the prospect of mass farming insects to squish into bugburgers makes me want to sew up my mouth and anus.

-Fortunately, Professor Mark Post thinks he’s come up with a way for us to save the planet and gorge until we get the meat sweats.
+Fortunately, Professor Mark Post reckons he’s come up with a way for us to save the planet and gorge until we get the meat sweats.
 Unfortunately, it's not all that cost effective yet.

-The tasting was taking place in Riverside Studios—the former home of Brittish shows Top of the Pops and Dr. Who.
-When I arrived I had to line up with the rest of the media in a corridor filled with portraits of famous comedians.
+The tasting was taking place in Riverside Studios – the former home of Top of the Pops and Dr Who.
+When I arrived I had to queue with the rest of the media in a corridor lined with portraits of famous comedians.

-The one thing I learned from this experience is that journalists love puns.
+The one thing I learned from this experience was that journalists love puns.
 I heard, "Cultured beef?
 Is that beef that enjoys the opera? [relentless chortling]” about ten times before we even got into the tasting room.
-It was enough to make the portrait of Al Murray (perhaps the least funny man to have ever been given a TV show in England) holding a giant chicken seem like the best visual gag I’d ever seen.
+It was enough to make the portrait of Al Murray (perhaps the least funny man to have ever been given a TV show) holding a giant chicken seem like the best visual gag I’d ever seen.

-The event kicked off with the above informational video, which was a sort of hybrid between the science videos you watch in school and a Shark Tank pitch.
+The event kicked off with the above informational video, which was a sort of hybrid between the science videos you watch in school and a Dragons' Den pitch.
 Despite that, you should probably give it a watch anyway as it explains the science of cultured beef in groovy, easy to understand graphics.
-Also, it means I don’t have to stretch into the depths of my tenth-grade biology knowledge to try to explain how people are growing edible meat in Petri dishes nowadays.
+Also, it means I don’t have to stretch into the depths of my A-level Biology knowledge to try to explain how people are growing edible meat in Petri dishes nowadays.

 After the video, Professor Post took to the stage and unveiled the burger.
-This was it—the moment we’d all been waiting for.
-He pulled a burger-size Petri dish from a cooler, opened it up, and there it was: a $384,000 beef patty.
-I’d love to say that the true significance of this moment resonated with me, but the truth is I was sitting very far away and could barely see anything.
+This was it – the moment we’d all been waiting for.
+He pulled a burger-sized Petri dish from a cooler, opened it up and there it was: a £250,000 beef patty.
+I’d love to say that the true significance of this moment resonated with me, but in truth I was sat very far away where I could barely see anything.
 Plus, as grand in scale as the patty's prospects might be, connecting to lab-grown mincemeat on an emotional level is pretty tough.

 The tasting was presented by Nina Hossain from ITV London.
 Here she is interviewing Richard McGeown, the chef in charge of cooking the burger.
 You could tell he was a little nervous about ruining it.
-Which is understandable, considering the burger was—pound for pound—probably the most expensive piece of food ever cooked in the history of humanity.
-And burning a piece of meat that's worth the kind of money that could fund the building of 50 wells in Africa isn't going to look on your CV.
+Which is understandable, considering the burger was – pound for pound – probably the most expensive piece of food ever cooked in the history of humanity.
+And burning a bit of meat that's worth the kind of money that could fund the building of 50 wells in Africa isn't going to look on your CV.

 Not that Nina did much to ease his stress levels.
-While he was trying to concentrate on the cooking she kept bombarding him with repetitive questions that nobody really needed to know the answers to, like, “Is it cooking like a normal burger?” and, “From a chef’s point of view, is there anything different about this burger?”
-(In case you do need to know the answers, they were "yes" and "no.")
+While he was trying to get on with the cooking she kept bombarding him with repetitive questions that nobody really needed to know the answer to, like, “Is it cooking like a normal burger?” and “From a chef’s point of view, is there anything different about this burger?”
+(In case you do need to know the answers, they were "yes" and "no".)

 It took the burger slightly longer to cook than I was expecting.
-Maybe Richard was cooking it on a low heat to avoid burning it as 100 people stared intently at the frying pan in front of him.
+Maybe Richard was cooking it on a low heat to avoid burning it as a hundred people stared intently at the frying pan in front of him.
 Or maybe I was just really, really hungry (I was).

-The first guest to dive in was Hanni Rutzler, a food and nutritional scientist.
+The first guest to tuck in was Hanni Rutzler, a food and nutritional scientist.
 Hanni, while perfectly pleasant, was perhaps the worst possible candidate for this job.
-There were around 100 journalists hungrily waiting for quotes, and the best Hanni could come up with were, "It was hotter [temperature-wise] than I expected," and—when asked what it actually tasted like—"It's a bit like cake."
+There were around 100 journalists hungrily waiting for quotes, and the best Hanni could come up with were, "It was hotter [temperature-wise] than I expected," and – when asked what it actually tasted like – "It's a bit like cake."

-It all rested on the second taster, Josh Schonwald.
-Josh is an author, so surely he could muster at least the beginnings of the description that the entire world’s press was gagging for.
-“I’d put it somewhere between Bunga Burger and McDonald's,” he said, forgetting that he was in London and nobody had a clue what Bunga Burger was.
+It all rested on the second taster – Josh Schonwald.
+Josh is an author, so surely he could muster at least the beginnings of a description that the entire world’s press was gagging for.
+“I’d put it somewhere between Boca burger and McDonald's,” he said, forgetting that he was in London and nobody had any idea what a Boca burger was.
 “But it’s hard because I don’t know how many burgers I’ve eaten in my life without ketchup.”